isabelpostmes/CBL-ML/README.md

 # ---------------------------------------------------------------------------------

-I hope this helps, but keep in mind this are just the basic commands, check https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html to see every command possible.
+I hope this helps, but keep in mind these are just the basic commands, check https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html to see every command possible.